Our 2025 New Zealand Tax Facts brochure

 Cash refund for one-third of donations of $5 or more to approved charitable organisations (provided the value of gifts made do not exceed their taxable income) |

-ESCT is deductible from employer contributions to superannuation schemes, including contributions to KiwiSaver.
+ESCT is deductible from employer contributions to superannuation schemes, including employer contributions to KiwiSaver.

 Income plus superannuation contributions |